Gout

 Back to Top

-gain and body fat are strong risk factors for gout in
+men, weight gain and body fat are strong risk factors for gout in men.

-early 20s had a 39 percent lower risk of gout compared
+since their early 20s had a 39 percent lower risk of gout compared with

 risk of gout.